vbe0201/faucon/README.md

 ## Contributing

-The project is in a very early state and heavily WIP and contributors are welcome.
+The project is in a very early state and WIP.
+Contributions are welcome.

 Contributions to code and documentation are heavily appreciated, may it be a bug fix, a new feature, or improvement of the code or wiki documentation.

-Feel free to join the [Megaton Hammer Discord server](https://discord.gg/MZJbNZY) and reach out to `Vale#5252` in #mirage.
+Feel free to join the [ReSwitched Discord server](https://discord.gg/ZdqEhed) and reach out to `Vale#5252` in either #faucon or #switch-hacking-meta.

 ## Credits